Dramatic cityscape backdrop with three people in a tense thriller setting.

 Crowd of photographers outside Central Criminal Court building in London.

-Brought to you by the makers of The Crown, this new royal crime drama explores the real-life events of Sarah Ferguson’s formal royal dresser Jane Andrews (Mia McKenna-Bruce, Tracey Beaker Returns), whose rags to riches fairy tell fell apart when she was convinced of murdering her partner in 2001.
+Brought to you by the makers of The Crown, this new royal crime drama explores the real-life events of Sarah Ferguson’s formal royal dresser Jane Andrews (Mia McKenna-Bruce, Tracey Beaker Returns), whose rags to riches fairy tell fell apart when she was convicted of murdering her partner in 2001.
 It’s a story of romance gone wrong, with disastrous consequences.

 Also expect to see Natalie Dormer (Game of Thrones, Hunger Games), Ed Speelers (Downton Abbey), Mark Stanley (Game of Thrones) and Laura Aikman (Gavin & Stacey, Joan).